Manderby/Firmy/readme.txt

 The software package "Firmy" is a small accounting implementation, providing a basic interface for "double book-keeping".

-It is published under public domain and hence is completely free.
+It is published with the unilicense and hence is public domain.

 Currently, the master contains a beta version.
 Future release versions will be available as tags.